pooky-labs/smart-contracts/docs/mocks/PookyballMock.md

 # Solidity API

-## PookyBallMock
+## PookyballMock

-PookyBallMock is used for testing: everybody is allowed mint new Pooky Balls  tokens.
+PookyballMock is used for testing: everybody is allowed mint new Pookyballs  tokens.

 ### mock_mintBall